evwalz/precipitation_forecasting/README.md

     - ecmwf_fct.ipynb
     - emos.R

 To compute data to reproduce Figure 10 and 11 use same scripts but set `save_full = True`.
 Same scripts can be used to obtain forecast data to compute BS and CRPS decomposition.
 Decomposition components to reproduce Figure 14 are provided in folder [results](./precip_data/results/).
-(To compute CRPS decomposition components use function `isodeco_crps` from R package [isodisregSD](https://github.com/evwalz/isodisregSD) and for BS decomposition use file `deco_bs.R`)
+(To compute CRPS decomposition components use function `isodeco_crps` from R package [isodisregSD](https://github.com/evwalz/isodisregSD) and for BS decomposition use file `deco_bs.R` in folder [scripts](./scripts/))

-The folder [precip_data](./precip_data/) contains data to compute climatology, statistical forecasts (DIM and Logit) and to replicate Figure 9.
-To compute scores for NWP foreacsts and the hybrid models NWP data in the folder [forecasts](./precip_data/forecasts) is required which is not provided in this repository since data size is too large.
-Contact us to obtain access to the CNN forecast data, the high resolution (HRES) run and the ensemble data.

-To compute CNN forecasts follow instructions under [https://github.com/evwalz/precipitation](https://github.com/evwalz/precipitation).
-Data to compute CNN forecasts is provided in folder [precip_data](./precip_data/).
-Set path to data directory in script [run.sh](https://github.com/evwalz/precipitation/tree/main/run).

 ## Data
-To run the code several data sources are required.
+To run the code several data sources are required and should be stored in folder [precip_data](./precip_data/).
 In this repository, we provide the following data:

 #### GPM IMERG

  [GPM IMERG](https://gpm.nasa.gov/data/imerg) data in folder [observation](./precip_data/observation).
 Data is processed as described [here](https://github.com/evwalz/epc).
 The referenced paper describes how to compute the correlated predictors which are provided in [corr_predictors](./precip_data/corr_predictors).

 #### CNN
 CNN forecasts in folder [cnn_fct](./precip_data/forecasts/cnn_fct).
+To compute CNN forecasts follow instructions under [https://github.com/evwalz/precipitation](https://github.com/evwalz/precipitation).
+Data to compute CNN forecasts is provided in folder [precip_data](./precip_data/).
+Set path to data directory in script [run.sh](https://github.com/evwalz/precipitation/tree/main/run).

 #### ERA5

 [ERA5](https://www.ecmwf.int/en/forecasts/dataset/ecmwf-reanalysis-v5) reanalysis data.
-    Use scripts in folder [download_data](./scripts/download_data/)
-    to download (`era5_download.ipynb`) and preprocess data (`era5_preprocess.ipynb`).
+Use scripts in folder [download_data](./scripts/download_data/) to download (`era5_download.ipynb`) and preprocess data (`era5_preprocess.ipynb`).
 The final output is saved in [predictors](./precip_data/predictors).
 The download scripts require to set up climate data store (CDS) API.
 Alternatively, data can be downloaded through the CDS web interface.

 #### ECMWF HRES
 Get ECMWF HRES data and save it in folder [hres_fct](./precip_data/forecasts/hres_fct).
 The referenced paper describes how to preprocess raw data.
 Adapt filename of data in scripts.

 #### ECMWF ensemble
 Get ECMWF ensemble data and save it in folder [ensemble_fct](./precip_data/forecasts/ensemble_fct).
 The referenced paper describes how to preprocess raw data.
 Construct one file with probability of precipitation (PoP) forecasts from 2006 to 2019 (adapt filename in code).
 Construct 9 files with the 51-member ensemble data for each year from 2011 to 2019, called `ens_0.nc` up to `ens_8.nc`.
 To compute emos, download and save HRES, CTRL and PRTB forecast data in folder (emos)[./precip_data/forecasts/ensemble_fct/emos].
 In script `emos.R`, data is called `hres_2006.nc`, `ctrl_2006.nc` and `prtb_2006.nc`.

 <!--from [MARS](https://confluence.ecmwf.int/display/CEMS/MARS) archive -->